District Institutional Capacity

 There are other para-statal and non-decentralized departments in the Municipality that contribute to the development of the Municipality.

 - Commission on Human Rights and Administrative Justice (CHRAJ) National Commission on Civic Education (NCCE)

 - Non formal Education Division (NFED).

 The NCCE is responsible for not only inculcating in the people a sense of civic responsibility, but also a sense of human rights.
 The CHRAJ is to ensure that human rights abuses are prevented, resolved or punished.
-To reduce the literacy levels of especially the adults in the district, the NFED has been established and operating in the district for the past ten years.
+To reduce the literacy levels of especially the adults in the Municipality, the NFED has been established and operating in the Municipality for the past ten years.
 Impact studies of the NFED have not been done to assess the extent of successes of the project.
 The NFED is currently undergoing institutional review at the national level to redirect its strategy

 Participation of Women in Development Process

 Gender issues are crucial for development.
 Gender refers to the culturally constructed roles, responsibilities and expectations of both men and women.
-By virtue of the role of the woman in the district, she is so overburdened that her contribution to the household and societal development is not recognised.
+By virtue of the role of the woman in the Municipality, she is so overburdened that her contribution to the household and societal development is not recognised.
 The concern now is how can we get the men folk to assist women in their traditional roles?
-How can the burden of women be lessen so that they can participate meaningfully in the development process?
+How can the burden of women be lessened so that they can participate meaningfully in the development process?